Health and Medical Concerns

 Bathing

-This dog breed is usually clean and doesn’t have a strong odor, which is why bathing them every six to eight weeks is usually enough.
+Bathing them every three to six weeks is usually enough.
+Too much too often can damage the sensitive skin.
 Using a gentle hypoallergenic shampoo and a light conditioner can keep them clean and healthy.
+Dry them thoroughly.

 Nail Trimming